toptensoftware/mk.js/readme.md

 assert.equal(this.bananas, "yellow")
 ```

-Variables can also be set using the `default` method which works
+Variables can also be set using the `default()` method which works
-the same as `set`, except if a variable is already defined then it's ignored.
+the same as `set()`, except if a variable is already defined then it's left as is.

 ```js
 // Set a single property